theodoragirgis/rebound/docs/simulationvariables.md

 :   Sleep this number of microseconds after each timestep.
 This can be useful for slowing down the simulation, for example for rendering visualizations.

 `#!c int nghostx, nghosty,  nghostz`
-:   Number of ghostboxes in x, y, and z directions.
+:   Number of ghost-boxes in x, y, and z directions.

 `#!c unsigned int rand_seed`
 :   Seed for random number generators.
 This will be automatically initialized automatically to a random number based on the current time and the process id.
 However, it can also be set manually to make the simulation reproducible and always return the same sequence of random numbers.